-- There is significant academic or personal distress. - You feel their distress is beyond the scope of your abilities to help. - You notice behavior of concern or any behavior on the previous slide. - Pay attention to how you feel around the student; are you frightened by their behavior, drained after talking to them? - Please note the Counseling Center can also assist with off-campus referrals and resources if the need arises. - A reminder there are numerous staff and offices at NDMU here to support your student, including the Counseling Center. - If your student is reluctant to reach out for counseling but has a staff or faculty member they seem to like, encourage them to start there. - It's better to reach out to someone than no one, and NDMU staff/faculty will assist them from there.
+- · There is significant academic or personal distress. - You feel their distress is beyond the scope of your abilities to help. - You notice behavior of concern or any behavior on the previous slide. - Pay attention to how you feel around the student; are you frightened by their behavior, drained after talking to them? - The Counseling Center can also assist with off-campus referrals and resources if the need arises. - A reminder there are numerous staff and offices at NDMU here to support your student, including the Counseling Center. - If your student is reluctant to reach out for counseling but has a staff or faculty member they seem to like, encourage them to start there. - It's better to reach out to someone than no one, and NDMU staff/faculty will assist them from there. - Students must sign themselves up for counseling